 If you’d like to become a leader within your own community by helping us fight demonization and racism in modern politics, email firstname.lastname@example.org with the subject “Volunteer.”

 If you would like to share your Holocaust experience as a survivor with students and the public as only you can tell your story, we would love to add you to our Holocaust survival group.
 Contact our Education Department at email@example.com

-The Anne Frank Center will set up internships based on your needs and school requirements.
+The Anne Frank Center for Mutual Respect will set up internships based on your needs and school requirements.
 We typically look for candidates with some work experience and students who want to learn about Anne Frank.
 We have programs that work with her diary as well as use tools to advance her legacy, to educate young people and communities in the U.S. and Canada about the dangers of intolerance, antisemitism, racism and discrimination.
-Contact email@example.com or call Ellen Rich at 212-431-7993.
+Contact our Education Department at firstname.lastname@example.org

 1. Supporting the Programming and Education departments in the execution of public programs for student audiences, including performances, exhibitions, lectures and

 classes for schools.

 2. Assisting in the implementation of the Center’s Marketing and Communications

 strategy, including social media initiatives, market research surveys and analysis, and database

 3. Working with the Development department to implement various programs.

 4. Other projects as needed by the center and your internship requirements.